kopach/radio-mini-player/README.md

-# 🎧 TuneIn Mini Player
+# 🎧 Radio Mini Player

 A single-page application (SPA) for browsing and playing radio stations, built with a focus on a clean, scalable, and maintainable architecture.